precice/tutorials/oscillator/README.md

 This tutorial is only available in Python.
 You need to have preCICE and the Python bindings installed on your system.

 - *Python*: An example solver using the preCICE [Python bindings](https://www.precice.org/installation-bindings-python.html).
 This solver also depends on the Python libraries `numpy`, which you can get from your system package manager or with `pip3 install --user <package>`.
 - *FMI*: An example solver using FMU models for computation.
 This solver depends on the Python libraries `numpy` and `FMPy` which you can install with conda or pip, for example `pip3 install --user fmpy`.
 You also need the compiled FMU model `Oscillator.fmu`.
 The model for Linux is part of this repository.
 For other systems, please recompile the model from the provided [C-files](fmi/cmake).
 If you want to change the model parameters or the initial conditions of the simulation, have a look inside the setting files for [MassLeft](fmi/MassLeft) and [MassRight](fmi/MassRight).
+For more information, please refer to [2]

 ## Running the Simulation